-Learn more about this year’s CLLARO CHAP Members!
+Learn more about the current cohort of CLLARO CHAP Members!

 Resources: Eco-Cycle; the Latino Coalition of Boulder County; the Latino Chamber of Commerce of Boulder; El Comite de Longmont; Boulder County Sustainability; City and County of Denver Office of Sustainability; Women in Europe for a Common Future (WECF); International Association for the Evaluation of Educational Achievement Data Processing Center (IEA DPC)

 I am a woman, wife, mother, and leader in the community of Montebello.
 My work in the community started as being a volunteer in Families Forward Resource Center, attending trainings and helping people to give them some action based on their needs.
 FLTI offered me a 20-week training that was initiated for a project where we did a group of women called Woman, Strength and Power where we meet 2 times a month.
 I am currently connecting with the Latino Foundation where people work with senior citizens.

 Resources: McGlone Elementary; Families Forward Resource Center; Latino Foundation; Focus Point